Law Enforcement Professionals

 About the Instructors:

-Colonel Byron Freeman, a retired Army Military Police Officer, has over 34 years of Law Enforcement experience, both in uniform and as a Security Expert.
-He has provided support to the City of Norfolk Virginia Sheriff’s Office and The Coach Diversity Institute of Haymarket Virginia.
-He was instrumental in establishing and maintaining a capable Iraqi Police Force during operations in Iraq, a Police Force faced with cultural and religious nuances requiring similar if not greater cultural sensitivities facing Law Enforcement Professionals.
+Colonel Byron Freeman, a retired Army Military Police Officer, has over 35 years of Law Enforcement experience, both in uniform and as a Security Expert.
+He has provided support to the Fountain Police Department in Fountain Colorado, Norfolk City Sheriff’s Office in Norfolk Virginia, Delta College Police Academy in Bay City Michigan, and WGN-TV in Chicago Illinois as a Law Enforcement Expert to name a few.
+He was instrumental in establishing and maintaining a capable Iraqi Police Force during operations in Iraq; a Police Force faced with cultural and religious nuances requiring similar if not greater cultural sensitivities facing Law Enforcement Professionals.
 Colonel Freeman brings his extensive experience as a Provost Marshal (Police Chief) and Military Police Brigade Commander under combat conditions.

 Colonel John Boggs’ leadership development experience is second to none.
 His areas of expertise include leadership, national security strategy, strategy development, operational planning, training and education.
 He has held a long and impressive list of prominent executive, senior staff, and academic positions.
 As a Marine Infantry Officer, he is one of the rare few that have commanded at every level of his Marine Corps career.
 He has served in advisory positions on high-level national government staffs, to include the Office of the Secretary of Defense—Personnel and Readiness.
 He has advised General Officers and Political Appointees.
 Salient to this effort is Colonel Boggs’ experience with the New York City Police Department (NYPD).
 He supported the NYPD by providing a thorough review of existing leadership education, made recommendations for strengthening their Police Leadership Program of Instruction, and advised on the NYPD 20/20 effort.